Why was ancient Sparta always ruled by two kings at the same time?

 Yet, the kings did not govern in isolation.
 Their power was kept in check by the Gerousia, or the Council of Elders, composed of 28 men over the age of sixty, elected for life, along with the two kings.

-The Gerousia prepared the motions to be voted on by the Apella or Assembly, made up of male Spartans over the age of 30.
+The Gerousia prepared the motions to be voted on by the Apella or Assembly, which was made up of male Spartans over the age of 30.

 The Apella had the final say on major decisions, effectively serving as the democratic arm of this system.

-Together, these institutions comprised the complex machinery of Spartan government, with the dual kingship at its helm.
+Together, these institutions comprised the Spartan government, with the dual kingship at its helm.

-Adding a further layer of oversight were the Ephors, a group of five officials elected annually by the Assembly.
+Adding a further layer of oversight were the Ephors, a group of five officials elected annually by the Apella.

 They held significant power, acting as both executive officers and a check on the kings' power.

-The Ephors could even bring a king to trial if he was believed to have overstepped his authority, a feature of the Spartan system that underscored the delicate balance of power in this unique city-state.
+The Ephors could even bring a king to trial if he was believed to have overstepped his authority, underscoring the delicate balance of power in this unique city-state.

 Spartan government